kitstokes/digiproc/metadata.md

 A geographic coordinate specifying the north-south position of an item.

-- Find latitude and longitude using [Google Maps](maps.google.com) by right clicking on a point and clicking the coordinates displayed in the top of the menu.
+- Find latitude and longitude using [Google Maps](maps.google.com) by right-clicking on a point and clicking the coordinates displayed in the top of the menu.
 - Paste the coordinates into the field in the metadata sheet.
 - Split latitude and longitude values into two separate fields.
 See 'longitude' below.
 - Example value: `46.72762`